 Like many other nutrients – I’m looking specifically at you magnesium – some forms are cheaper and far less effective than others.

 This is especially important when it comes to vitamin B12.

 Because as many as 40% of the population has issues with B12 metabolism due to genetic mutations at the MTHFR locus.

 What this means is that certain forms of B12 can get “caught” up during the metabolic process which means they aren’t available to be used by the body and in some cases can make patients feel worse.

-In patients who have this abnormality providing the body with excess methylation groups (which comes in methylcobalamin) help to keep the B12 in the body longer and help the tissues utilize the B12.
+In patients who have this abnormality providing the body with excess methylation groups (which comes in methylcobalamin) helps to keep the B12 in the body longer and helps the tissues utilize the B12.

 Whenever possible avoid the cyanocobalamin forms of B12 (you can easily check which form your B12 comes in by looking at the active ingredients section on the back of your vitamins) and take preference for methylcobalamin.

 What’s interesting is that many “weight loss clinics” and even physicians use cyanocobalamin when giving patients injections or shots.